|Activities:||Hiking, Toprope, Bouldering, Ice Climbing, Skiing|

 Lion's Head Trail

-Location: Getting to the Trailhead: Once in the town of Lion's Head, hang a right on Moore Street and proceed for about two kilometres, until you see the white Bruce Trail blazes on the right.
+Location: Getting to the Trailhead: Once in the town of Lion's Head, hang a right on Moore Street and proceed for about two kilometers, until you see the white Bruce Trail blazes on the right.
 There is some parking at the trailhead on the roadside, but if it is too busy, park in the schoolyard about one kilometer back and walk to the trailhead.

 Climbing, ice climbing and bouldering in this area is considered one of the best in Ontario.
 We hiked and bouldered along the shore at the Georgian Bay in the summer only.